 Host segment 3: Gypsy’s sick, and Tom is no help

-End: Joel tires to explain the goofy guy from the movie, and reads some letters.
+End: Joel tries to explain the goofy guy from the movie, and reads some letters

-• I was really looking forward to this one.
-First of all, the movie marks a real departure for the series: It’s the first non-horror/sci-fi movie of the national series.
-(In fact, all the movies in season one except this one would have fitted easily within the restrictions Sci-Fi Channel initially imposed on the Brains.)
-Secondly, well, there’s Mamie.
-My memory of it was very positive.
-In the previous iteration of this guide, I called it “probably the best episode of season one.”
-But this time, through, I gotta say, I’m not so sure anymore.
-The movie’s reasonably watchable, but the riffing is really only so-so and the host segments, like last week, seem to be either long marches to nowhere (segment 1) or disjointed messes (segment 3).
-Maybe I just had too-high expectations for it, but this time this one left me feeling a little disappointed.
+• The episode has some things going for it.
+The movie marks a real departure for the series: It’s the first non-horror/sci-fi movie of the national series.
+(In fact, all the movies in season one except this one would have fit easily within the restrictions Sci-Fi Channel initially imposed on the Brains.)
+Then there’s Mamie.
+All in all, it’s reasonably watchable, but the riffing is really only so-so and the host segments, like last week, seem to be either long marches to nowhere (segment 1) or disjointed messes (segment 3).
+If feel like it could have been better.

 • Crow still has the thick chin twine.

 • Tom Servo observes: “That’s the only torso I have.”
 That would not be true for long.

 • Joel again tells the bots to “look downcast.”